Katrina AdamsChairman of the Board and President, United States Tennis Association

-Jonathan Perlin, MD, PhD, MSHA, MACP, FACMIPresident, Clinical Services & Chief Medical Officer, HCA - Hospital Corporation of America
+Jonathan Perlin, MD, PhD, MSHA, MACP, FACMIPresident, Clinical Services and Chief Medical Officer of Nashville, Tennessee-based HCA Healthcare

 Dr. Jonathan B. Perlin is President, Clinical Services and Chief Medical Officer of Nashville, Tennessee-based HCA Healthcare.
 He provides leadership for clinical services and improving performance at HCA’s 171 hospitals and more than 1,000 outpatient surgical, urgent care and other practice units.
 Current activities include: advancing electronic health records for learning healthcare and continuous improvement; driving value through (big) data science and advanced analytics; and elevating measured clinical performance and patient safety to benchmark levels.
 His team recently completed the landmark REDUCE MRSA study that demonstrated a 44 percent improvement on known best practices for reducing bloodstream infections.

-Jonathan Perlin, MD, PhD, MSHA, MACP, FACMIPresident, Clinical Services & Chief Medical Officer, HCA - Hospital Corporation of AmericaBio
+Jonathan Perlin, MD, PhD, MSHA, MACP, FACMIPresident, Clinical Services and Chief Medical Officer of Nashville, Tennessee-based HCA HealthcareBio

 Linda RosenbergPresident & CEO, National Council for Behavioral Health